 - The police falsified evidence

-Below, our California drug crime defense attorneys1 explain Health & Safety Code 11351 HS by addressing the following:
+Below, our California drug crime defense attorneys1 will address the following key issues:

-California Health & Safety Code 11351 HS is one of several laws that prohibit the illegal sale or distribution of narcotics.
+California Health & Safety Code 11351 HS is one of several laws that prohibit possession of drugs with intent to distribute.
 Possessing or purchasing certain controlled substances or other narcotic drugs with the intent to sell them subjects you to prosecution under this statute.

-Examples of common controlled substances that are regulated under this law include (but are not limited to):
+Examples of common controlled substances regulated under this law include:

 This law also prohibits you from possessing or purchasing certain prescribed drugs for sale.
-These include (but are not limited to):
+Examples are:

-But before a prosecutor can convict you of possessing a controlled substance for sale, he/she must prove that you
+Before a prosecutor can convict you of possessing a controlled substance for sale, they must prove that you

 - possessed or purchased the drug,